shibuya-n/CS392-2025-Fall-aduong/assigns/04/README.md

 renque and rdeque: for rear enqueue and dequeue fenque and fdeque: for front enqueue and dequeue

+The underlying list for your implementation of MyDequeuList should be doubly-linked: each node has a 'next' field as well as a 'prev' field; node.next returns the following node (if it exists) and node.prev returns the preceding node (if it exists).

 Please base your code structure on Library/MyQueue.
 Yes, you need to implement the four higher-order methods (foritm, iforitm, rforitm, and irforitm).
 Don't forget the System$out$print method.